-The NCAR Wyoming Supercomputing Center (NWSC) represents a collaboration between NCAR and the University of Wyoming and through the Wyoming-NCAR Alliance (WNA) a portion of the Yellowstone systems, about 75 million core-hours per year on the Yellowstone system, and 160 million core hours of the Cheyenne system, is reserved for Wyoming-led projects in the atmospheric, earth system, geological and related sciences.
+The NCAR Wyoming Supercomputing Center (NWSC) represents a collaboration between NCAR and the University of Wyoming.
+Through the Wyoming-NCAR Alliance (WNA) 75 million core-hours per year on the Yellowstone system, and 160 million core hours of the Cheyenne system, is reserved for Wyoming-led projects in the atmospheric, earth system, geological and related sciences.
 Large allocations are overseen by the WNA Resource Advisory Panel (WRAP); a University of Wyoming-managed process.
 The Yellowstone system will be decommissioned at end of 2017.
 The Cheyenne system will be be available for general usage in March 2017.

 In addition, allocations may be given to support faculty’s integration of high performance computing in their undergraduate and graduate courses, and to support initial code development, experimentation, application testing and data analysis to be used to strengthen a future grant proposal.
 Resources may also be made available to a small number of projects funded by other government agencies or by the private sector.